karx/karx.github.io/vision-aid/final/README.md

 +5
 ```

 9. Write a function that takes a list and a number as argument and returns the number of times it appears in the list.
 Use this function to find the most frequent number in [1, 1, 2, 1, 3, 1, 6, 2, 1, 2, 1].
 (15 marks)
 answer: find_frequent.py
 ```
 The function and logic is good.
 Error on Line number 9 at n[0].
 Not defined
 +10
 ```

 10. Write a program to read the file "names.txt" that contains names of people and outputs unique last names.
 (10 marks)
 answer: lastname.py
 ```
 +7
 Tested.
 Fails if second name is not provided.
 ```

 11. Write a function zap() that takes three lists as arguments and returns a list of tuples.
 Each tuple contains the corresponding element from the list.
 Assume that all lists are of equal length.
 (10 marks)
 answer: zap.py
 ```
 TESTED OK +10
 ```

 12. Given a file containing comma separated track of expenses in this format - DATE, EXPENSE, REASON , write a program to find the expenses by month.
 The output should show the month followed by the amount spent.
 (50 marks)
 answer: expenses.py
 ```
 +45
 Works.
-Would like to encourage a better way of handling dates in this senario.
+Would like to encourage a better way of handling dates in this scenario.
 Also, the output gives results redundantly
 ```